tendermint/tendermint/spec/abci/abci.md

     especially height and time.
   - Provides the proposer of the current block, for use in proposer-based reward mechanisms.
+  - `LastResultsHash` is the root hash of a Merkle tree w/ 3 leafs: proto-encoded `ResponseBeginBlock#Events`, root hash of a Merkle tree build from `ResponseDeliverTx` responses (Log, Info and Codespace fields are ignored), and proto-encoded `ResponseEndBlock#Events`.

 ### Version